image-charts/documentation/docs/reference/retina.md

-!!! note Enterprise+ plan only
+!!! note "Enterprise+ plan only"
     Retina support is only activable for Enterprise+ customers.

 #### Retina displays